aniqatc/moji-canvas/README.md

 - Share your creations directly to social media
 - Fully responsive design that works seamlessly across devices
 - PWA support
+- Dynamic designer credits that automatically update based on stickers in use

 ## Project Structure